SSXTorrenter/ChatJava/README.md

+#ChatJava
+###Description :
-Mini chat with connection to a MySQL database in java
+Mini chat in java connected to a MySQL database server